ihdia/Palmira/README.md

     MODEL.WEIGHTS <path-to-model-file>
 ```

+- This outputs 2 json files in the corresponding output directory from the config.
+    - `coco_instances_results.json` - This is an encoded format which is to be parsed to get the [qualitative results](https://github.com/ihdia/Palmira#qualitative)
+    - `indiscapes_test_coco_format.json` - This is regular coco encoded format which is human parsable

 ### Qualitative

 Can be executed only after quantitative inference (or) on validation outputs at the end of each training epoch.